Memory Model

 - X is a write and Y is a read, and X→AV(AX,RX,DX,L)→DOM(DX,DY)→VIS(AY,RY,DY,L)→Y

-is not to be confused with device scope
+device domain is not to be confused with device scope, which

 Let X and Y be operations that access overlapping sets of memory locations M, where X != Y, and at least one of X and Y is a write, and X and Y are not mutually-ordered atomic operations.
 If there does not exist a location-ordered relation between X and Y for each location in M, then there is a data race.